simics-ja/mysql-playground/README.md

   - Execute `composer install`

 # Usage
 1. Select a case you want to test.
-This command creates the  'current_case' symlink in the project root.
+This command creates the  `current_case` symlink in the project root.
 ```
 command/set_case.php 00_sample
 ```
 2. Generate initial data.
 This command generates a sql file that is used to create tables and insert records as initialization into MySQL.
-The sql file should be placed in "case/casename/init" to use "docker-entrypoint-initdb.d".
+The sql file should be placed in `case/<casename>/init` to use `docker-entrypoint-initdb.d`.
 ```
 command/generate_data.php
 ```